bootchk/nRFEclipseC-LibProject/readme.md

 Start the build:  click on the hammer icon, or choose *Project>Build All*

-The project uses a library and its header from another project (nRFCounter).
+The project uses a library and its header from another project (nRF5x).
 You might need to build that project and copy the library and header into this project.

 If you are using a version of the NRF\_SDK other than v12, you might need to refresh files that were copied from the NRF_SDK (see below.)